juanmanuel0963/golang_aws_terraform_jenkins/README.md

 <img src="images/restful_blogs_3.png"/>

-The VerifyToken() function extracts the token sent by the client and makes a connection to the Cognito authentication service created previously for our application.
+The VerifyToken() function extracts the token sent by the client and makes a connection to the jwt Cognito authentication service created previously for our application.
 If the token is valid, the execution flow continues normally.
 If the token is not valid, the client cannot be authenticated and therefore cannot invoke the requested function.

 <a href="cognito/auth_token/source_code/verify_token/verify_token.go" target="_blank">cognito/auth_token/source_code/verify_token/verify_token.go</a>